US Partners

 The Center for Health and Hope supports the work of It Takes A Village and has made grants particularly aimed at helping HIV positive homeless and recently incarcerated persons with HIV to get temporary housing.

 It Takes A Village collaborates with Brother Jeff's Community Health Initiative (HIV Client Advocacy and Healthy Relationships); the Empowerment Program (Community Without Walls, HIV Testing, Seeking Safety); Denver Public Health (STD Testing), Church World Service (HIV Client Advocacy and Phenomenal Women), Center for Health and Hope (Community Without Walls housing) and Aurora Mental Health Center (for eviction and homelessness prevention program).
-Other collaborators include Colorado AIDS Project, Gender Identity Center, and Pan African Arts Society, among others.
+Other collaborators include the Colorado Health Network, Gender Identity Center, and Pan African Arts Society, among others.

 Tucson Interfaith HIV/AIDS Network

-For 25 years TIHAN has honored and supported over 1,000 persons living with HIV in the Tucson, Arizona, area by providing support programs, services, care packages of needed items, emergency financial help, transportation, and serving over 25,000 meals at POZ Cafe, free of prejudice and proselytism.
-For the past five years the Center for Health and Hope has raised funds through an annual Tucson "Swinging@AIDS" golf tournament and concert to support TIHAN.
-Scott Blades serves as Executive Director (520 299 6647).
-Their office is located at 2660 North 1st Ave., Tucson, AZ 85719 www.tihan.org
+For 30 years, TIHAN has honored and supported over 1,000 persons living with HIV and AIDS in the Tucson, Arizona, area by providing support programs, services, care packages of needed items, emergency financial help, transportation, and serving over 25,000 meals at POZ Cafe, free of prejudice and proselytism.